MaxDol8888/codeclubrhiwbina/readme.md

 ### Learning Git with PyCharm and python
 This repository js for Code Club usage.
-It's for a small tutorial on git pychamr collaborative working and understanding OO concepts in python
+It's for a small tutorial on git pycharm collaborative working and understanding OO concepts in python

 OO Concepts known as object orientated concepts are the corner stone of modern programming.